Part Three | Larger than Life

 On our final visit, as I was readying to leave for the grocery store, my three-year old daughter was sitting on a stool beside Dad’s hospital bed.
 They were holding hands, watching Belle and the Beast fall in love.
 My heart leapt.
 When I got back, he said, his eyes gleaming, “She’s such a lovely child.
 You’re a wonderful mother.”
 It was the greatest compliment he had ever given me.

-In mid-December of 1993, I was navigating morning traffic to pick Kate up from her dad to head out for our weekly visit.
-I called to tell Dad that traffic was bad and that we were running late.
+In mid-December of 1993, I was navigating morning traffic to pick Kate up from her dad then head out for our weekly visit with Dad.
+I phoned to tell him that traffic was bad and that we were running late.
 There was no answer.
-Something told me to phone my answering machine—which I never did.
+Something told me to call my answering machine—which I never did.
 His neighbor had left a message saying they had found Dad unconscious.
 The paramedics couldn’t revive him.
 He was on his way to the hospital.
 Mark told me to leave Kate and I flew out the door.
 Sitting in bumper-to-bumper L.A. traffic, my imagination ran wild.

 By the time I reached the hospital, Dad had already been placed on a breathing tube before the hospital found his DNR order.
 I phoned my mother, asking her to come to the hospital.
 She refused, citing the many grievances against my dying father instead.
 I soldiered alone.
 I stayed with him for two silent days until I went home long enough to shower and sleep for a few fitful hours.